 - Add the sugar to the egg whites and mix until combined.
 Set the bowl on top of the saucepan of simmering water, and whisk constantly until the sugar dissolves and the mixture starts to turn white.
 The egg mixture is ready when it reaches 160 degrees (if you have a candy or digital thermometer) – or you can rub a little of the egg mixture between your fingers and it is smooth and no longer grainy.

 - Remove the bowl from the saucepan and start to beat the egg whites with the hand-held mixer at medium speed.
 Beat the egg whites to stiff peaks.
-This is going to take up to 10-15 minutes for the egg whites to reach stiff peaks.
-You can give your mixer (and arm) short breaks if needed.
-If the egg whites don't reach stiff peaks, chances are either the bowl or beaters were contaminated with oil or residue, or the egg whites had yolk in them.
+This may take anywhere from 3 to 7 minutes.
+Note – If the egg whites don't reach stiff peaks, chances are either the bowl or beaters were contaminated with oil or residue, or the egg whites had yolk in them.
+There is no saving them, and you will have to start over.

 - Once the egg whites have reached stiff peaks, switch to the beater attachments.
 On medium speed, begin to add the butter 1 tablespoons at a time.
 Making sure each butter cube is mixed in before adding the next.
 Once you've added all of the butter, add the melted chocolate and vanilla extract.
 Continue to beat on medium speed until the chocolate is thoroughly mixed in and the frosting is smooth and creamy.